A Fall Favorite

 Market and Production Business Development

 ARD provides educational and technical assistance programs for business plan development and support.
-ARD also provides technical support for market development and promotion, new business development, labor, irrigation, potato and vegetable storage and packing, and foreign trade assistance.
+ARD also provides technical support for market development and promotion, new business development, labor, irrigation, potato and vegetable storage and packing, as well as foreign trade assistance.

 Farm Viability and Farmland Protection